close

 • Discuss the smart, transformative technologies that are changing the game like renewable energy, storage, demand response, EMS, ADMS, distributed grids, etc.

-• Identify key electrical components and review advanced terms and concepts such as power factor, VARs, harmonics, ABC phases, induction, EMFs, capacitance, frequency, and circuits
+• Identify key electrical components and review advanced terms and concepts such as power factor, VARs, harmonics, ABC phases, induction, EMF’s, capacitance, frequency, and circuits

 • Analyze how electricity developed and expanded into our modern electrical grid and where it is going next

-• Compare and contrast the differences between alternating current and direct current, energy and power, megawatt and kilowatt, 50Hz and 60Hz, radial and looped feeders, and single-phase and 3-phase
+• Compare and contrast the differences between alternating current and direct current, energy and power, megawatt and kilowatt, 50hz and 60hz, radial and looped feeders, and single phase and 3 phase

 • Explore the concept of balancing the grid for the only product that needs to be produced at the exact moment its consumed